Table of Contents[Hide][Show]

 Are there dining options?

-Casa Loma had two restaurants for lunch, the Liberty Café found in the basement and the Terrace Grill located outside on the first floor.
+Casa Loma has two restaurants for lunch, the Liberty Café found in the basement and the The Gardens at Casa Loma, located outside on the first floor.
+There are also two pricey options – Blueblood Steakhouse and Don Alfonso 1890, if you’re visiting Casa Loma sans kids.

 We neglected to research dining before we visited Casa Loma.
 If we has, we would have eaten at the Terrace Grill since it was a beautiful day and the seating overlooked the grounds.
 However, we stumbled upon the Liberty Café first and when little boys are hungry, you feed them.